An expert weighs in on the questions HR should be asking when deciding whether or not to invest in an employees’ further education

 Further questions include how the employer selects the participants or makes the decision to fund those individuals for further study – at what point in their career do they do it?

-Jameson categorised post-graduate courses as being either “pre-experience” or “post-experience” programs, depending on whether students undertake them immediately after completing their bachelor’s degree or after gaining some work experience.
+Jameson categorises postgraduate courses as being either “pre-experience” or “post-experience” programs, depending on whether students undertake them immediately after completing their bachelor’s degree or after gaining some work experience.

-“With post-experience programs, there’s much more chance that the theory will integrate with the practice,” Jameson told HC
+“With post-experience programs there’s much more chance that the theory will integrate with the practice,” Jameson said.

 “For high-quality people with high potential, funding further study is absolutely appropriate and a valuable retention strategy.
 My impression is that those who are funded value their employer more and there is usually an improved employer-employee relationship as a result.”